simple-login/website/content/privacy.md

 ## When you delete your account

 In SimpleLogin, you have the option to delete your account.
 Your account along with all your information are deleted immediately in the running database.
-All your information will be purged from our system in 7 days, including:
+All your information will be purged from our system in maximum 30 days, including:

-- our database backups that are kept up to 7 days
+- Database backups that are kept up to 14 days
-- our logs that are deleted after 7 days
+- System logs that are deleted after 30 days

 ---